William1199/Learn-NodeJs/README.md

 PORT: <br>
 NODE_ENV:

 If you have any problem with the libraries version, use npm outdate to check the lasted version.
-After that, change use npm instal --save-exac "the lib version"
+After that, use npm instal --save-exac "the lib version"